 Should an external disaster occur in an area where Mount Holyoke alumnae live or work, the Alumnae Association will provide the following communications assistance:

-- Supply a contact list to volunteers in the area to establish communication between alumnae for the purposes of coordinating any alumnae-led assistance efforts.
+- Supply a contact list to volunteers in the area to establish communication between alumnae for the purposes of coordinating any alumnae- or student-led assistance efforts.